hillerlab/TOGA/README.md

 One gene can have multiple isoforms.
-TOGA can handle more than one isoform per gene, meaning it is not necessary to reduce the transcript data to the the isoform with the longest CDS.
+TOGA can handle more than one isoform per gene, meaning it is not necessary to reduce the transcript data to the isoform with the longest CDS.
 Isoform data is optional, but if available increases annotation completeness and gene loss determination accuracy.
 If you do not provide isoforms data, TOGA will treat each transcript in the bed12 file as a separate gene.